ra-develop/Weather3Days4ecast.iOS/README.md

 **Short describe:**

-1. Used frameworks:
+Used frameworks and CocoaPods:

-1.1.
-Weathersama pod - access to OpenWeathermap with data model and parsiing JSON
+1. Weathersama pod - access to OpenWeathermap with data model and parsiing JSON

-1.2.1 Under Weathersama used Alamorfire pod for parsing of JSON response
+1.1 Under Weathersama used Alamorfire pod for parsing of JSON response

+2. SwiftVideoBackground - create live background based on short video files

+3. LatLongToTimezone - determitation of TimeZone based on coordinates

 **ToDo**